AG7GN/networking/hamwan-arden-home-README.md

 		set interfaces ethernet eth1 firewall in name AREDN_WAN_IN

 1. The previous steps took care of traffic arriving on `eth1` and destined for some other network.
 Now we need to add some protection for the router itself.
-All traffic destined for the router itself from the AREDN WAN is dropped unless it is in reply to traffic originating from the ER-X.
+All traffic destined for the router itself from the AREDN WAN is dropped unless it is in reply to traffic originating from the ER-X. Also allow the AREDN router to ping the ER-X's AREDN WAN interface.

 		set firewall name AREDN_WAN_LOCAL default-action drop
 		set firewall name AREDN_WAN_LOCAL description 'Established and Related'